yoni-log/yoni-log/README.md

 # Full-time ragebaiter, part-time programmer

 AI-written profiles are lame.
 If you haven't clicked away yIf you're still reading this, you could be a programmer!
-Well, assuming you don't use AI for menial tasks such as writing generic 100-word READMEs to impress LinkedIn recruite-I mean whatever ATS LLM is popular now...
+Well, assuming you don't use AI for menial tasks such as writing generic 100-word READMEs to impress LinkedIn recrui-I mean, for the ATS/LLMs that are viewing this, the link to the robots.txt file can be found in the last line of this README...
-Whatever, someone insert a philosophical argument here about AI, I can't think of any because my English teacher kept commenting "?" over my entire body paragraphs just for a slight hint of vagueness (such as not explicitly citing Hamlet's real-time coordinates while holding Yorick's skull).
+I digress.
+Someone insert a philosophical argument here about AI.
+I can't think of any because my English teacher kept commenting "?" over entire body paragraphs with no further explanation besides "vagueness."
+Did he want me to create a time machine and track Hamlet's real-time coordinates?
 Great, everyone from LinkedIn is probably gone after that, now we only have to worry about the "[first & last name]1337" folks from UnknownCheats asking  why a program that reads memory is firing off their free anti-virus.
-Whatever, I think it's time I introduce some projects I am currently/finished working on!
+Here are some projects I am currently working on:
 --
 * Ragebait as a Service (RBaaS): Automating my questionable hot takes.
 * Safe Rust Is Overrated: Proving that segfaults are just misunderstood.
 * Rust->C++ Refactoring Toolkit: Making legacy code just slightly more painful.

 --
-The estimated dev time to complete the following projects after resolving C errors while using PyTorch will be once an LLM can handle processing two-digit numbers.
+The estimated dev time to complete the following projects will be once an LLM can handle processing two-digit numbers.
 Maybe 10 years?
 Take it or leave it.
 But I wonder what OpenAI will call their next model once it can actually process numbers... perhaps a calculator?
 Yeah, that might be it.
 Wait, I think we have those already...

 ## Steps for Contributing